 AUDIT score interpretation: The ordinal scores produced by the AUDIT-C (range: 0–12) and the full AUDIT (range: 0–40) are multidimensional measures of alcohol risk.
 To date, most brief intervention models involve dichotomising AUDIT scores, on the basis of complex diagnostic accuracy studies [11], at cut-offs that vary internationally [12].
 In practice, this may contribute to healthcare professionals lacking confidence in discussing alcohol risks and consumption [13–16], and needing to be trained to deliver feedback [13,14].
 Evidence also suggests that patients’ understanding of alcohol risks overlaps loss of control more than alcohol consumption [17,18].
 In response, some academic models of alcohol care advocate the framing of brief interventions around the continuum of alcohol use [19] rather than thresholds, since these can trigger stigma related to loss of control [20].

 The ‘Extended AUDIT-C’ addresses the first characteristic thanks to a greater range of response options on quantity and frequency (Table 1).
-It has been used in UK research as part of two trials [21,22] and one continuous household survey [23] to measure characteristics of consumption that could not have been measured with the right-censored AUDIT-C.
+It has been used in the United Kingdom (UK) as part of two trials [21,22] and one continuous household survey [23] to measure characteristics of consumption that could not have been measured with the right-censored AUDIT-C.

 The present study proposes to address the second of these characteristics.
 It aims to develop and validate an Estimator of Weekly Alcohol Consumption (EWAC) computed from the Extended AUDIT-C. While retaining the Extended AUDIT-C questionnaire’s alcohol use disorders diagnostic capabilities, the EWAC is intended to facilitate the delivery of screening and brief interventions by converting Extended AUDIT-C responses into a continuous and direct measure of alcohol consumption that does not require additional screening questions.
 Measuring alcohol consumption is a crucial part of behaviour change techniques (self-monitoring, feedback on behaviour, social comparison) commonly employed in self- [10] and clinician-administered [9,24] interventions, and is encouraged as a metric of the continuum of alcohol use [19].